karelvanzijl/status200-bootcamp/Stage 2/Classes/2024-08-20/readme.md

 ```

 In this example, `Shape` is an abstract class that cannot be instantiated directly.
 The methods `area()` and `perimeter()` are abstract and must be implemented by any concrete subclass, like `Rectangle` and `Circle`.
 The details of how `area()` and `perimeter()` are calculated are hidden from any code that uses the `Shape` interface, allowing it to interact with shapes at a higher level of abstraction.

-### Summary of OOP Principles

-1. **Encapsulation**: Protects an object's data by bundling it with the methods that operate on the data and restricting direct access to it.
-2. **Inheritance**: Allows a new class to inherit properties and methods from an existing class, promoting code reuse.
-3. **Polymorphism**: Enables objects of different classes to be treated as instances of the same class through a common interface.
-4. **Abstraction**: Simplifies complex systems by exposing only essential features and hiding the implementation details.